jasoneckert/sway-dotfiles/README.md

-These are the contents of my `~/.config` directory for sway and waybar.
+The directories in this repo comprise the contents of my `~/.config` directory for sway and waybar.
 The wallpaper I use is MilkyWay (`5120x2880.png`), and I've also included a screenshot of my sway desktop (`AsahiSwayM1Ultra.png`).

 Following are the packages I've installed (from the AUR unless otherwise specified):